 Journaling can take as much or as little time as you want it to.
 Much of how much time it takes depends on the type of journaling that you decide to do.
 Some journals are specifically designed so that you can get it done in 5 minutes or less.
 Others may only take a minute, or if you free-write like I do and get very into what you are writing, then it can take as much time as you have available.

 One of the reasons that I love journaling so much is that no matter what type of journaling you choose, they are all very versatile.
 You don’t journal for anyone else.
-You journal just for you.
-If you only have 5 minutes, that’s great!
-If you have 30 minutes, that’s great too.
-If you want to write every day, wonderful!
-However, if you only want to write ever so often, that’s fine too.
+Your journal is just for you.
+Write for as much or as little time as you need to, and as frequently or infrequently as you wish.

 If you have not started journaling yet, you might be confused by all the different types of journaling that are available.
 Choose whichever one appeals to you.
 You can stick with one or you can try a variety of different types of journals.
 As I said above, the only person that you have to please with a journal is yourself.

 Bullet journals are one type of journal that has really taken off in the past few years.
-I have not tried bullet journaling yet, but I am considering trying it when my current journal runs out of pages.
+They have small dots in a grid pattern all over the pages, hence the name bullet journal.
 One of the things that sets a bullet journal apart is that the first thing that you put at the beginning is an index so that everything you write is organized.
 You will also need to number the pages.

 Bullet journals are super flexible but organized.
-You might have a section for planning for the month, week, or the day.
-You might use it to write your goals, or things that you are grateful for, you could have a section for free writing or drawing.
-You could also include a section for reflection on yourself or your goals.
+They are usually divided into sections for planning by the month, week, or day.
+You might use it to write your goals, gratitude, free writing, drawing, and/or reflection.
 How you arrange it is completely up to you.
 A bullet journal can be a huge asset to time management as well.
+Bullet journals work well for people that have a good idea of what they want to track, and like structure and organization.

-This is the type of journaling that has been around forever and what I currently do.
+This is the type of journaling that has been around forever and is what I currently do.
 It’s more akin to keeping a diary.
 I can write as much or as little as I like, and I can do it as frequently or as infrequently as I want.
-I have found that journaling at least a few times a week helps my mental outlook.
+Journaling at least a few times a week helps my mental outlook.
 I start to miss it when it’s been a while since I’ve written, as was the case this morning.
 I like that I don’t have to think about organizing it as much, I just write what’s on my mind.

 Some free writing journals have prompts to help you think of what to write.
 While some people like this, since I don’t journal every day, I usually have something specific in mind when I pick up my pen.
-If you are in need of some journal prompts, then I suggest simply googling “journal prompts” and choose one that you like.
+If you are in need of some journal prompts, then I have a post with 94 thought-provoking journal prompts for self-discovery.
+When you use your free writing journal to reflect on your personal thoughts and feelings, as I often do, i’ts called a reflective journal.
+It can be a powerful personal development tool because it helps you identify your triggers and patterns in your mood and behaviors.

 While I do love my free writing journal, if I try to plan in it, it seems to get a bit disorganized or I can’t find where I have planned things.
 That’s frustrating, to say the least, and as you can imagine I have not had much success with keeping a planner in my free writing journal.
 There are journals out there that focus more on planning and organizing than journaling.
 If you need to get organized, that might be a good choice for you.

 I try to incorporate gratitude journaling into my free writing journal, but there are some dedicated gratitude journals as well.
-I recently held a gratitude journal giveaway for the people on my email list.
-I was nearly jealous.
+I recently held a gratitude journal giveaway and found myself feeling jealous!
 It was so pretty and I loved the prompts and the stickers.
 If you want to focus on gratitude and consciously cultivate an attitude of gratitude, you might consider getting a gratitude journal.
 They do have prompts for specific things, but many of them are not dated, so you can do whatever prompt strikes your fancy on a specific day.

-Specialized Journals (Dream Journal, Art Journal, Prayer Journal, Writing Journal, etc)
+Specialized Journaling (Dream Journal, Art Journal, Prayer Journal, Writing Journal, etc)

 You may want to journal not just for whatever comes to mind, but to focus on a specific topic.
 There are all kinds of journals available that focus on a specific topic.
 You may want to start a dream journal so that you can start to remember your dreams better.
 If you do this, then keep it right beside your bed and write as soon as you wake up for maximum retention.

 You may want to start an art journal if drawing is something that you enjoy or that helps you work through thoughts and emotions.
-Some people keep prayer journals or bible journals.
+Some people keep prayer journals or Bible journals.
 Other people want to use a journal to help them write down their thoughts on a specific topic, such as a writing journal.
 I do sometimes jot down my blog post ideas in my journal.
 I remember them better if I write them down and I don’t have to worry about trying to remember that “really great topic that I thought of this morning that I can’t remember now to save my life.”
-(Tell me I’m not the only one that does that?
-Please?)

 Now that we have discussed several different types of journaling, I hope that you have found one that appeals to you.
 It’s ok to try different types of journaling to find the one that suits you best.
 I am still trying things in my journal.
 I love experimenting.
 Sometimes I find things that I really like and other times it flops completely.
 (Like when I write down my schedule and then can’t find my schedule…) That’s ok.
 Your journal is your place for your thoughts and feelings.
 Since I mostly free write, this is what I use my journal for: